 There is no single best food to lower cholesterol.
 Rather an approach that combines different types of cholesterol lowering foods works best.
 I have listed these foods below.
 Be sure to include some of them in your daily diet.
 The more you can add to your diet, the better.

 Heart Healthy Nuts: Snack on a handful of any of these nuts daily.
 Almonds, Hazelnuts, Pecans, Pistachios, Macadamia,

 Viscous Fiber: Consume a bowl of any of this every day.

 Omega-3 Fatty Acids: Include one or two of these in your daily diet.
 Two tablespoons of ground flax seed daily is recommended.
 Flax seed, Fish oil supplements - 1,200 mg., Salmon, Sardines, Herring, Mackerel, Rainbow Trout.

 Eat Soluble Fiber: Include a serving of some of these foods in your daily diet.
 Three grams of psyllium supplements is recommended to start with.
 Okra, Peas, Brussels Sprouts, Kidney Beans, Prunes, Eggplant, Apples, Psyllium husk supplements.

-: Aim for an apple a day, and add two servings from these foods: Oranges, Grapefruit, Blueberries, Strawberries, Raspberries, Blackberries.
+Enjoy Fruits: Aim for an apple a day, and add two servings from these foods: Oranges, Grapefruit, Blueberries,

 Eat Phytosterols: Consume 2 – 3 servings of phytosterols daily.
 Some foods rich in plant sterols are: Benecol Light Margarine, Take Control Light Margarine, Smart Balance Omega Plus Buttery Spread, Rice Dream Original Rice Drink, Minute Maid Premium Orange Juice, Yoplait Health Heart Yogurt, Nature Valley Healthy Bar, Heart Chewy Granola Bars.